Community Relations for Small Business: Where to Start, What to Avoid

 KPIs, says Pfister, should focus on two things: exposure and revenue growth.
 "Is your community engagement increasing your visibility as a local industry luminary through press coverage and social media sharing?
 Is your community engagement driving new business leads to your sales funnel and converting them into new clients?
 Or perhaps your community engagement is helping you retain clients as well because their trust is growing in your brand over time?
 Those are the metrics that we would pay attention to, to ensure the ROI is measurable."

 Community relations for small business definitely pays big benefits: for your business, but also for your community.
-Work with a trusted financial partner to track your business growth.
+Work with an experienced business bank to track your business growth.